jonhoo/thesis/000-proposal.md

 number 7 receives an empty response, which violates our primary system property.

+**Solution key**: Key provenance analysis detects when the dataflow downstream of an operator has this property.
+With that information, an operator knows when it is about to drop an update that _may_ nonetheless exist in downstream state.
+It issues an eviction for that state, ensuring that if the updated state is subsequently needed, it will be queried for.

 #### Sharded Upqueries

 Noria supports sharding cliques of operators to increase the throughput